The Importance of Sleep: How it Impacts Your Mind and Body

 Helps Maintain Weight or Weight Loss

-Tip: Skipping breakfast might seem harmless, but it’s like starting your day on low battery.
-Fuel up in the morning to keep your energy (and focus) running strong.
+Note: Don’t skip breakfast—it’s like starting your day on 10% battery.
+Fuel up so your energy (and focus) actually lasts.

 Improves Athletic Performance